— Jonah 2:8

 Here is a video of Mark Driscoll talking about if homosexuality is a sin.
 (Please watch this too.)

-Please know that I love you and I say all these things not because I look down at those who practice homosexuality, but because it is the truth of God.
+Please know that I love you and I say all these things because it is the truth of God and I want all to know God.
 Jesus doesn’t hate sin because we enjoy it or find it fun.
-He hates sin because it hurts us and causes damage.
-He hates it so much that He died to cleanse us from our sin.
+He hates sin because it hurts us and causes damage to the world He has made.
+He hates it so much that He died to cleanse us from all of our sin.
 He calls all to repent from any and every sin and to turn to Him for life and forgiveness.

 I hope I have helped a little bit in this touchy area!
 If you have any questions or problems about anything I have said, feel free to send me a message.
 Thank you for the question!